colyseus/colyseus/README.md

   </h3>
 </div>

-Colyseus is a Authoritative Multiplayer Game Server for Node.js.
-It allows you to focus on your gameplay instead of bothering about networking.
+Colyseus is an Authoritative Multiplayer Game Server for Node.js, with clients available for the Web, Unity3d, Defold, Haxe, and Cocos2d-X. ([See official clients](#official-client-integration))

+The project focuses on providing synchronizable data structures for realtime and turn-based games, matchmaking, and ease of usage both on the server-side and client-side.

-The mission of this framework is to be the easiest solution for creating your own multiplayer games in JavaScript.
+The mission of the framework is to be a standard netcode & matchmaking solution for any kind of project you can think of!

-This framework is fairly new and is being evolved constantly.
 You're encouraged to take a look on [some games being developed with it](https://discuss.colyseus.io/category/5/showcase) and make your own!

 ## What Colyseus provides to you: